 - > Why the story matters to the publication’s readers

 - > A brief account methodology

 - > A budget

-Some media outlets will also expect you to be able to contribute to a discussion of how the publication should present the story – pictures, graphics, etc. – while others leave such issues to editors and designers.
-In any case, bear in mind that the publication might not like your story.
-For this reason, it’s important to pitch only the most essential information and avoid presenting milestone findings, so you will be able to pitch your story in another newsroom.
+Some media outlets also expect ideas as to how the story should be presented, such as video clips, graphics or podcasts, while others leave such issues to editors and designers.
+In any case, bear in mind that the publication might not accept your pitch.
+You should only pitch the essential information, and not present critical findings, so you can pitch your story to another newsroom.